Kaif10/React-App/README.md

 ```
 npm install
-#this will install node modules
+// this will install node modules
 ```

 Step 3: Run:

 ```
 npm start
-#this will start the app in your local server
+// this will start the app in your local server
 ```

 ## A small demo: